DipenModiDesigns/todo_app/README.md

 # Todo app: Project - VueJS

-Simple Todo App, no api, no fancy packages, easy to integrate with any project
+Simple Todo App, no api, no fancy packages, easy to integrate with any project - VueJS

 ## Customize configuration